jaw63/toolkit/README.md

 # Python Toolkit

 ## Goal
 This toolkit is intended to provide you with easily-modifiable sample code and basic functions for processing data using Python.
-Most of these files will have an intentionally inefficient structure
+These files are intentionally structured to be easy for newer users to customize.

 ## Getting started
 ### Integrated development environment (IDE) configuration